jibstack64/balls/README.md

 # balls

+My `balls` don't bounce!!
+I need to fix this project.

 A demonstration of simple bouncing physics.
 Not realistic physics - just me messing around because I was bored.